ramizMech/ramizMech/README.md

 - 👋 Hi, I’m Ramiz @ramizMech
 - 👀 I’m interested in Mechatronics and Embedded Devices, especially Mobile Robotics. as well as Clean Code, Clean Architecture, and TDD
 I am not really into Client Apps and GUI, I prefer the backend and code for tools.
-- 🌱 I’m currently learning Design Pattern and Raspberry PI
+- 🌱 I’m currently learning Design Patterns and Raspberry PI
+- latest code was Implementing Remote Proxy Pattern via MQTT and trying to use Remote Control with Raspberry PI 4.
 - 💞️ I’m looking to collaborate on any of the topics above
 - 📫 How to reach me az_ramiz@yahoo.com